War in southern Vietnam (1945–1946): Casualties

-For Britain's involvement in the First Vietnam War, the officially stated casualty list was 40 British and Indian soldiers killed and French and Japanese casualties a little higher.
-An estimated 2,700 Viet Minh were killed.
+For Britain's involvement in the First Vietnam War, the officially stated casualty list was 40 British and Indian soldiers killed, and French and Japanese casualties were a little higher.
+An estimated 2,700 Viet Minh were dead.
 The unofficial total may be higher, but given the methods with which the Viet Minh recovered their dead and wounded, the exact number may never be known.
 About 600 of the dead Viet Minh were killed in action while fighting against British forces, the rest by the French and Japanese.

 Vietnamese civilians were robbed, raped and killed by French soldiers in Saigon when they came back in September 1945.
-Vietnamese women were also raped in north Vietnam by the French like in Bảo Hà, Bảo Yên District, Lào Cai province and Phu Lu, which caused 400 Vietnamese who were trained by the French to defect on 20 June 1948.
+Vietnamese women were also raped in north Vietnam by the French like in Bảo Hà, Bảo Yên District, Lào Cai province and Phu Lu, which caused 400 Vietnamese who the French trained to defect on 20 June 1948.
 Buddhist statues were looted and Vietnamese were robbed, raped and tortured by the French after the French crushed the Viet Minh in northern Vietnam in 1946-1948 forcing the Viet Minh to flee into Yunnan, China for sanctuary and aid from the Chinese Communists.
-A French reporter was told "We know what war always is, we understand your soldiers taking our animals, our jewellery, our Buddhas; it is normal.
+A French reporter was told, "We know what war always is, we understand your soldiers taking our animals, our jewellery, our Buddhas; it is normal.
 We are resigned to their raping our wives and our daughters; war has always been like that.
-But we object to being treated in the same way, not only our sons, but ourselves, old men and dignitaries that we are." by Vietnamese village notables.
+But we object to being treated in the same way, not only our sons, but ourselves, old men and dignitaries that we are," by Vietnamese village notables.
 Vietnamese rape victims became "half insane".